St. Johns River Boating: A Local’s Guide to Sanford & DeBary Adventures

 - Change the Oil:

-- Change the engine oil and replace the oil filter as recommended by the manufacturer.
+- Change the engine oil and replace the oil filter as recommended by the manufacturer (usually every 100 hours or annually).

 - Fuel System Maintenance: